AIDELabAZ/LSMS-ISA_data_handbook/README.md

  ## Compiling the Guide in Microsoft Word

 1. Run the "project.do" file at the start of every session.

-2. All chapters of the guide will be generated in Microsoft Word documents after running "nigeria_handbook.do".
-Run "nigeria_handbook.do" in the same stata window you ran the "project.do" in.
-Find "nigeria_handbook.do" at `"C:\Users\"username"\git\lsms-isa_data_handbook\code\nigeria\nigeria_handbook.do"`.
+All chapters of the guide will be generated in Microsoft Word documents after running the "project.do".

-3. Save each chapter of the guide in Microsoft Word individually.
+2. Save each chapter of the guide in Microsoft Word individually.
 You now have the cleaned data and the guide.

  ## For Mac OS